Language Models are Injective and Hence Invertible: Almost Sure Injectivity

-Our goal in this subsection is to explain why absolute continuity of the parameter law at initialization survives any finite number of gradient–descent (GD) steps, thereby allowing the almost-sure injectivity argument from the previous subsection to persist throughout training.
-The story begins with regularity: by \autoref{prop:modules-ra} and \autoref{prop:log-real-analytic}, the loss $\mathcal{L}_{\mathrm{s},\mathbf{p}}$ is real-analytic, and real-analyticity is closed under differentiation and composition.
-Consequently the GD map $\phi(\boldsymbol\theta)=\boldsymbol\theta-\eta\nabla\mathcal{L}_{\mathrm{s},\mathbf{p}}(\boldsymbol\theta)$ is real-analytic, its Jacobian $D\phi(\boldsymbol\theta)=\mathbf{I}_p-\eta\nabla^2\mathcal{L}_{\mathrm{s},\mathbf{p}}(\boldsymbol\theta)$ is real-analytic, and so is $\boldsymbol\theta\mapsto \det D\phi(\boldsymbol\theta)$ (the determinant is a polynomial in the matrix entries).
-We then rule out the degenerate case by a witness: at $\boldsymbol\theta^\star=\mathbf{0}_p$, our Hessian calculation (\autoref{lem:full-hessian-spectrum-compact}) shows $\det D\phi(\boldsymbol\theta^\star)>0$, hence $\det D\phi$ is not identically zero and its zero set $\mathcal{C}:=\{\det D\phi=0\}$ has Lebesgue measure zero by the real-analytic zero–set theorem (\autoref{thm:zero-measure-roots}; summarized in \autoref{thm:gd-jacobian-ae-ref}).
-On the complement $\mathbb R^p\setminus\mathcal{C}$, the Inverse Function Theorem (\autoref{thm:inverse-function}) provides, for every $\boldsymbol\theta$, a neighborhood on which $\phi$ is a $C^1$ diffeomorphism.
-Although these neighborhoods form an a priori uncountable cover, the second countability of $\mathbb R^p$ (and of its subspaces) ensures a \emph{countable} subcover of such charts (\autoref{prop:std-Rp}, \autoref{lem:countable-chart-cover}).
+\paragraph{Step 3: Local-to-global via countable chart covers.} On the complement $\mathbb R^p\setminus\mathcal{C}$, the Inverse Function Theorem (\Cref{thm:inverse-function}) provides, for every $\boldsymbol\theta$, a neighborhood on which $\phi$ is a $C^1$ diffeomorphism.
+Although these neighborhoods form an a priori uncountable cover, the second countability of $\mathbb R^p$ (and of its subspaces) ensures a \emph{countable} subcover of such charts (\Cref{prop:std-Rp}, \Cref{lem:countable-chart-cover}).
 This countability is crucial because it lets us pass from local statements to a global measure statement via countable unions.
-With this cover in hand, the change-of-variables formula on each chart (\autoref{thm:COV-cite}) implies that the image under the local inverse of any null set remains null; piecing the charts together and adding the null set $\mathcal{C}$ shows that preimages of Lebesgue-null sets under $\phi$ are null (\autoref{lem:preimage-null-null}).
-Equivalently, $\phi$ pushes absolutely continuous laws to absolutely continuous laws (\autoref{thm:ac-gd}); iterating across finitely many GD steps preserves absolute continuity (\autoref{cor:finite-steps-ac}).
-Finally, combining this preservation with the almost-sure pairwise distinctness of last-token representations over any finite input family (\autoref{cor:global-distinct-h1}) yields the main consequence we need for training: the last-token representation map remains injective almost surely after any finite GD horizon.
+With this cover in hand, the change-of-variables formula on each chart (\Cref{thm:COV-cite}) implies that the image under the local inverse of any null set remains null; piecing the charts together and adding the null set $\mathcal{C}$ shows that preimages of Lebesgue-null sets under $\phi$ are null (\Cref{lem:preimage-null-null}).

+\paragraph{Step 4: Preservation of absolute continuity and conclusion.} Equivalently, $\phi$ pushes absolutely continuous laws to absolutely continuous laws (\Cref{thm:ac-gd}); iterating across finitely many GD steps preserves absolute continuity (\Cref{cor:finite-steps-ac}).
+Finally, combining this preservation with the almost-sure pairwise distinctness of last-token representations over any finite input family (\Cref{cor:global-distinct-h1}) yields the main consequence we need for training: the last-token representation map remains injective almost surely after any finite GD horizon.